porrasm/tiralabra-tank-game-ai/Documentation/weeks/week4.md

 Today (and this week) I realised that this project may be too large for this course.
 I'm having problems managing all the different components this AI needs and the lack of time means that often I had to use the first solution that I could think of.
 Now I have come up with better solutions for every implemented feature but there is not enough time to fix them.

-The biggest problem might become the testing.
+The biggest problem I have might be the testing.
 I have no idea how to test my AI (except unit tests) and it seems that integration testing will be extremely time consuming.

 #### Testing